Part of a series on Strategic IT Planning & Budgeting

 Unexamined changes mean unexpected risks

-Whether or not cloud managed services was “better,” it posed specific risks for this organization.
+Whether or not cloud managed services were “better,” it posed specific risks for this organization.
 As part of day-to-day operations, their design software directly accessed files from their local server.
 This was already a cumbersome process: designers frequently complained of slow loading and saving times on projects – for files that lived just 100 feet away in their on-site server!

 Their designers didn’t even have to connect to the internet to access those local files…but if all the servers moved to cloud storage, they would.
 Already-long wait times could multiply by five, ten, or more, as every designer tried to jam their files through a single overtaxed connection to the outside world.
 Productivity – and, by extension, business – would grind to a halt.
+And if the company had so much to lose from this migration, then why move to the cloud?

 The big and small picture